 - Beta blockers block the effects of adrenaline and ease the heart's pumping action.

 - Calcium-channel blockers (CCBs) decrease the contractions of the heart and widen blood vessels.

 Nearly all people who have diabetes and high blood pressure should take an ACE inhibitor as part of their regimen for treating hypertension.
-These drugs help prevent heart and kidney damage, and are recommended as the best first-line drugs for people with diabetes and hypertension.
-An angiotensin-receptor blocker (ARB) is recommended for patients who cannot tolerate ACE inhibitors.
+These drugs help prevent heart and kidney damage and are recommended as the best first-line drugs for people with diabetes and hypertension.
+An ARB is recommended for people who cannot tolerate ACE inhibitors.

 Improving Cholesterol and Lipid Levels